tfpf/discrete-time-fourier-transform/README.md

-# discrete-time-fourier-transform
+# Discrete-time Fourier Transform
 Plot a graph of the DTFT of a discrete sequence.

-Don't confuse DTFT with DFT (the latter can be done with FFT which comes with NumPy).
+DTFT is a continuous signal, unlike the discrete Fourier transform (DFT).
+You probably know the DFT by another name--FFT.
+DFT and DTFT are different.